benfrye/TingMappingProject/readme.md

 	* [GeoJSON Files](GISData/GeoJSON)
 * The raw data used to build the GIS map data is provided in [CSV form](https://github.com/benfrye/TingMappingProject/tree/main/GISData/RawCSVs)

+#### Usage
+At the time of scraping I couldn't find any information limiting usage of Ting's tool or the data that it provides.
+As such I am providing this information freely to those that want to use it.
+In the event that I am asked to make it private, I will consider doing so, but make no promises of maintaining or removing access to the data in the future.
+Use with that information in mind.

 ### Methodology
 _**Note:**_ The data in this repository was scraped using Ting's [online availability checker](https://ting.com/internet/town/charlottesville) as a source.
 The scrape began on **September 26, 2021** and ran until **September 29, 2021**. _**Therefore, the data only accurately describes the state of Ting's availability as they claimed it to be during that time.**_